 Zion National Park truly is an iconic park.
 The towering sandstone cliffs swirled with reds, creams, and pink tones overlook the green canyon and Virgin River below.
 The name Zion means “promised land” and we can see why.
 It’s a park full of rich history of native peoples and pioneers, and is now preserved for generations to enjoy as a national park.

-We are Ash, Margaux, and Mar, a family of three living in San Diego, CA. We grew up as a couple exploring the outdoors, fishing, backpacking, hiking, camping, and stand-up paddle surfing.
+We are Ash, Margaux, and Martha, and Luke – a family of four living in San Diego, CA. We grew up as a couple exploring the outdoors, fishing, backpacking, hiking, camping, and stand-up paddle surfing.
 Now as a family of three, adventuring fuels our spirits and immerses our daughter into a lifestyle that we know will enrich her development.
 In 2018, we bought our custom campervan, and we affectionately refer to him as “Bruce.”
 We love that he has expanded our adventures into #advantures!

 Our handle, @SoWeWent, is all about “going”.
 Whether we spend an afternoon at the the beach, weekend excursions to local forest areas, or longer road trips to the mountains or beyond, our goal is to make the most of our time together and squeeze every bit of adventure out of life.
 So We Went represents the activity that follows every desire to travel and explore and do.
 Adventure was calling, so we went…